Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.
+- The Rays pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have a 3.88 team ERA that ranks sixth among all league pitching staffs.
+- The Rays have a 3.90 team ERA that ranks sixth across all league pitching staffs.

-- Rays pitchers combine to surrender 136 home runs (1.1 per game), the fourth-fewest in baseball.
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (138 total, 1.1 per game).

-- His most recent appearance came on Sunday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Saturday, the right-hander tossed six innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.

+- The 30-year-old has an ERA of 3.35, with 12.3 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .209 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.